4 May 2023

 Today, with our partners, we’re sharing our progress and unveiling a few adorable and amazing images captured throughout this project.

 Since the launch of Eyes on Recovery in 2020, more than 1,100 cameras have been installed in eight fire-affected regions across four states – Queensland, New South Wales, Victoria and South Australia.
 Collectively, more than 7 million images have been processed using Wildlife Insights, and more than 150 species have been recorded across the project.
 This includes more common species like eastern grey kangaroos and wombats, but also rarer animals like koalas and spotted-tailed quolls, which can all now be detected with more than 90% accuracy.
-Remarkably, the model has also been able to recognise images of the endangered Kangaroo Island dunnart.
+Remarkably, the model has also been able to recognise images of the Endangered Kangaroo Island dunnart.
 This is particularly surprising, as this marsupial mouse-like animal can be very hard to distinguish from other small mammals such as rodents, even by trained researchers.

-A map shows the 8 regions surveyed by wildlife cameras during Eyes on Recovery.
+A map shows the eight regions surveyed by wildlife cameras during Eyes on Recovery.
 The map shows south eastern Australia, with green dots indicating survey sights along the east coast, near Canberra, and on Kangaroo Island in South Australia.

 The Google AI model on Wildlife Insights identifies a mother wombat and her joey